SolaceLabs/kafka-client-proxy-to-solace/getting-started/SampleKafkaClient.md

 # Sample Kafka Client Demo

-This guide demonstrates how to build and execute the embedded demo producer and consumer clients to test the Kafka Proxy for Solace PubSub+.
+This guide demonstrates how to build and execute the embedded demo producer and consumer clients to test the Kafka Proxy for Solace.

 ## Prerequisites